ConnorStoneAstro/caskade/paper.md

 can perform inference, handle complex calculations, and build flexible simulators.
 Previously no unified framework existed for developing such codes and a number of common problems needed to be solved many times in different teams.
-Most simulators used in complex calculations and inference have some number of parameters which must be managed throughout the simulator.
+Most simulators used in complicated calculations and inference have some number of parameters which must be managed throughout the simulator.
 Common problems encountered when developing scientific simulators include passing parameters through the simulation, selectively fixing/freeing inference parameters, post-hoc reparametrizations, and linking parameters.
 Similarly, once a simulator has been constructed, one often needs to write tedious wrappers and modifications to interface with other scientific analysis codes.

-Any simulator may be understood as a directed acyclic graph (DAG) of individual calculations, though no framework previously existed for formalizing this conception.
-`caskade` presents a highly generalized format for constructing scientific simulators which promotes good coding practices and abstracts the passing of parameters through the DAG model.
+Any simulator may be understood as a directed acyclic graph (DAG) of individual calculations, though no framework previously existed for formalizing this conception. `caskade` presents a highly generalized format for constructing scientific simulators which promotes good coding practices and abstracts the passing of parameters through the DAG model.

 Originally developed for `caustics` [Stone2024], the `caskade` system is now used in multiple scientific analysis codes.